George P. Bush: Republican Party positions

-Work on Political Action Committees
+Work on political action committees

 Bush was the national co-chair of Maverick PAC, a national political action committee dedicated to engaging the next generation of Republican voters.
 Bush served as a member of several diplomacy missions, including one to Nicaragua for the second peaceful transfer of power in that country, and one to Brazil for the Pan American Games in 2007.
 He also joined two US Congressional delegations, one to Saudi Arabia during the Arab Spring of 2011 and one to Turkey in 2012 at the time of the civil war in neighboring Syria.

 Bush is a co-founder and serves on the board of directors of Hispanic Republicans of Texas, a political action committee whose goal is to elect Republican political candidates to office in the state.

-Opinions
+Political positions

 In August 2004, during a trip to Mexico sponsored by the group Republicans Abroad, he called Venezuelan President Hugo Chávez a dictator and criticized the U.S. Border Patrol's use of guns which fire plastic pellets packed with chili powder.
 Bush was quoted as telling Mexican media, "If there has been American approval for this policy, that is reprehensible.
 It's kind of barbarous."
 He attributed the gun usage to "some local INS guy who's trying to be tough, act macho", although it is an agency policy.

 In 2009, Bush criticized Florida Governor Charlie Crist for accepting money from the 2009 stimulus package, calling for a return to fiscal conservatism.
 In January 2010, he endorsed Marco Rubio, Crist's opponent for the United States Senate.

 Bush said that climate change is a serious threat to Texas but he does not accept the scientific consensus which attributes climate change to human activity.

 In February 2021, Texas experienced a humanitarian crisis after widespread power outages were caused by the infrastructure not being weatherized.
 Although 90 percent of the power plants that failed were fueled by fossil and nuclear fuels, Bush attacked wind and solar energy: "If the last few days have proven anything, it’s that we need oil & gas.
 Relying solely on renewable energy would be catastrophic."

 Personal life

-He was featured in People's 100 most eligible bachelors in 2000.
+Bush was featured in People's 100 most eligible bachelors in 2000.